 Increase Staff Capacity

-The most clear conclusion of the assessment is that GMT dysfunction is rooted in decreased staff capacity.
+The clearest conclusion of the assessment is that GMT dysfunction is rooted in decreased staff capacity.
 This means GMT is faced with the daunting task of increasing staff capacity while also reducing expenditures.

 The first approach GMT will take in addressing this issue is to maximize alternative revenue sources for staff capacity.
 For example: we were able to utilize funds from the Chittenden County Regional Planning Commission’s Unified Planning Work Program to increase our transit planning FTEs from 1.0 to 3.0, with GMT only required to provide a 20% local match.
-These planning positions will be critical for creating more efficient service across urban and rural service areas, and it will help alleviate frustrations felt by our municipal partners in regard to the timeliness of service modifications.
+These planning positions will be critical for creating more efficient service across urban and rural service areas, and it will help alleviate frustrations felt by our municipal partners regarding the timeliness of service modifications.

 The second approach may be less tolerable, as GMT needs to adjust its values to recognize that some service may need to be reduced so that all service can be better managed.
 If past financial challenges had led to across-the-board reductions instead of managerial reductions only, GMT would have continued to be a more reliable partner and provider.
 The Vermont transit providers thriving today invest more in their managerial staff, and GMT needs to follow their lead.